jessiew1/mobilephenomics/docs/infrastructure/amazonec2.md

 ## Accessing

-You can access the Amazon EC2 instance using `ssh`
+You can access the Amazon EC2 instance using `ssh`.

 <!--
 #TODO: how to access + navigate the instance